 Toughened Acrylics are structural adhesives for high strength applications, such as aluminium panels on a truck body, or portable housing structures.
 They come in one and two-part systems and work well on a wide variety of surfaces.
 These adhesives are quite versatile, working with minimal surface preparation, and are flexible when cured.

 Epoxy adhesives work on a wide variety of materials and form strong, durable bonds.
 They are available in one and two-part systems and can be purchased with a mixing tip that eliminates manual stirring of components.

 Polyurethane formulations cover an extremely wide range of stiffness, hardness, and densities.
 These materials include: flexible foam used in upholstery and bedding, low-density rigid foam used for thermal insulation, soft solid elastomers used for gel pads and print rollers, and hard solid plastics used as electronic instrument bezels and structural parts.

 Silicone adhesive products aren’t incredibly strong but are quite flexible and resistant to high temperatures.
 Two-part silicone products tend to work more effectively than the one part products.
 These are a popular choice for shower and bathtub repairs.

 Polyimides are based on synthetic organic chains.
 These are available in liquid and film form but tend to be more expensive and tricky to handle efficiently.
 One example of their use is in the electronics industry for flexible cables a wide variety of components.
-They are available in solid forms, with different melting points and are applied with a heat gun.
+They are available in solid forms, with different melting points.

 Contact us for assistance in choosing the best adhesive for your application.